 Our vision to lead the way required a shift – a movement from “what has always been done” to embracing and implementing research-based approaches that are better-suited for our unique clientele.
 We recognize that while each of our young men struggles with some form of sexual behavior challenge, they battle them in their own individual ways.

-As we combine an individualized approach, with research-supported clinical sophistication, built upon attachment-informed programming and experiential learning, we are living Kaizen.
+Our teen RTC combines an individualized approach with research-supported clinical sophistication, built upon attachment-informed programming and experiential learning; we are living Kaizen.
 The following elements summarize who we are:

 We are highly specialized, and laser focused on one population